Available with Data Reviewer license.

 The input feature layers or stand-alone tables evaluated by the rule.

-All features or rows whose parameters match those defined in the SQL query are returned as a Reviewer result.
+All features or rows whose parameters match those defined in the SQL query are returned as Reviewer results.

 This information is used to support data quality requirement traceability, automated reporting, and corrective workflows.